Practical Documentary Filmmaking

 Acquire practical, analytical and intellectual skills in using moving image and sound recording equipment and discover how new technologies create new methodologies.

-The first ten weeks focus on strengthening narrative, camera & editing skills.
+The first seven weeks focus on strengthening narrative, camera & editing skills.
 Each Friday, in pairs, students are set new filmmaking tasks that will prepare them for the production of their final film.
-Students then get an additional seven weeks to shoot and edit their final film accompanied by 3 sessions: a rough cut screening, one-to-one editing tutorials and a screening of the final films on the big screen.
+Students then get an additional three weeks to shoot and edit their final film including: a rough cut screening, one-to-one editing tutorials and a screening of the final films on the big screen (Covid permitting).

 We are rapidly moving away from long-form broadcast TV staffed by full-time single skill workers towards short-form documentaries made for a multiple ranges of online platforms by multi-skilled freelancers.
 This course will teach you how to become the adaptable and practical freelancer filmmakers

 We will discuss the art of short and longer form of filmmaking, as well as the range of technical, aesthetic, and representational dynamics involved in the construction of different kinds of documentaries.
 You will learn to shoot, record sound, and edit a short film.
 By doing so, participants will become more informed as well as practically experienced makers and commentators on the ‘truths’, ‘fictions’, styles, genres, ethics and modes of filmmaking.
 They will also have explored issues of representation and audience reception.